 Having no one to talk to herself, she eventually became totally burnt out.
 A period of long-term sickness meant she recovered fully, but for the four months she was away there was nobody to handle other people's problems.
-'Perhaps' she thought later, 'would have been more help if I'd limited my involvement a rly on and spread it more evenly across the whole year.
-I certain would have felt better myself.'
+'Perhaps' she thought later, 'I would have been more help if I'd limited my involvement early on and spread it more evenly across the whole year.
+I certainly would have felt better myself.'

-In these cases, as with hundreds of other the people concerned were swept along on a tide of enthur asmalla energy.
-The actions they took were not gearer to neeting ary long-term goals, but limited to dealing with the hare and now.
-Planning your use of time and energy and keep a healthy work/life balance, and also help you follows what is really important.
+In these cases, as with hundreds of others, the people concerned were swept along on a tide of enthusiasm and energy.
+The actions they took were not geared to meeting any long-term goals, but limited to dealing with the here and now.
+Planning your use of time and energy could keep a healthy work/life balance, and also help you focus on what is really important.